 Product scope

-This regulation covers the following:
+This regulation covers the following types of products:

 c.
-Plastic FCM meant for recycling.
+Plastic FCM intended for recycling

 Requirements

-The regulation sets requirements for the following:
+The regulation sets the following types of requirements:

 c.
-Collection and pre-processing.
+Collection and pre-processing

 d.
-Decontamination of recycled plastic.
+Decontamination of recycled plastic

 f.
-Operation of recycling schemes.
+Operation of recycling schemes

 g.
-Development of a novel technology for processing recycled plastic.
+Development of a novel technology for processing recycled plastic

 Declaration of Compliance